AustinKol/HexaHaven/Demo_1_Instructions.md

 ---

-## 8. Exact minimum files each owner must finish

-## Person 1 must finish
-- `src/shared/constants/socketEvents.ts`
-- `src/shared/types/domain.ts`
-- `src/shared/types/socket.ts`

-## Person 2 must finish
-- `src/server/config/firebaseAdmin.ts`
-- `src/server/persistence/gameSessionsRepository.ts`
-- `src/server/persistence/playersRepository.ts`
-- `src/server/persistence/boardRepository.ts`
-- `src/server/persistence/turnsRepository.ts`

-## Person 3 must finish
-- `src/server/realtime/registerSocketHandlers.ts`
-- `src/server/sessions/RoomManager.ts`
-- `src/server/sessions/Room.ts`

-## Person 4 must finish
-- `src/server/engine/GameEngine.ts`
-- `src/server/engine/TurnManager.ts`

-## Person 5 must finish
-- `src/client/screens/HostGameScreen.ts`
-- `src/client/screens/JoinGameScreen.ts`
-- `src/client/screens/WaitingRoomScreen.ts`

-## Person 6 must finish
-- `src/client/screens/GameBoardScreen.ts`
-- `src/client/rendering/RendererRoot.ts`

-## Person 7 must finish
-- `src/client/networking/socketClient.ts`
-- `src/client/networking/registerClientEvents.ts`
-- `src/client/state/clientState.ts`
-- `src/client/app/App.ts`

-Everything else is secondary for Friday.

----

-## 9. Exact dev sequence for the whole team
+## 8. Exact dev sequence for the whole team

-## Phase A — Freeze
+## Phase A — Freeze DONE
 1. Person 1 implements the shared contracts.
 2. Team reviews the contracts once.
 3. Freeze them.